After examining N26 on a wide variety of metrics and features, we believe there are three N26 alternatives worth looking at.

 Difference 2: ATM Withdrawals

-Your N26 account grants you free ATM withdrawals anywhere in the world.
+Your N26 You or N26 Metal account grants you free ATM withdrawals anywhere in the world.
 Similarly, a TransferWise Borderless account allows you to withdraw up to £200 per month for free.

 Since N26 and TransferWise work in slightly different ways, I recommend using them together to get the best of both worlds.
 That means you have an N26 account for free ATM withdrawals worldwide, and whenever you need to send money across borders, you use TransferWise to do it.